maxwell-gisborne/listdict/readme.md

     ]
 ```

-Its easy to pull out a list of each of the variables
+It's easy to pull out a list of each of the variables
 ```python
 names, ages = get('name','age', data)
 ```

-Its eaisy to transform the data
+Its easy to transform the data
 ```python
 data = transform(
     dict(